idexio/idex-contracts-ikon/README.md

 ### Withdraw

-Similar to trade settlement, withdrawals are initiated by users via IDEX’s off-chain components, but calls to the Exchange contract’s `withdraw` function are restricted to whitelisted dispatcher wallets. `withdraw` calls are limited to the dispatcher wallet in order to guarantee the balance update sequence and thus support trading ahead of settlement.
+Similar to trade settlement, withdrawals are initiated by users via IDEX’s off-chain components, but calls to the Exchange contract’s `withdraw` function are restricted to a whitelisted dispatcher wallet. `withdraw` calls are limited to a dispatcher wallet in order to guarantee the balance update sequence and thus support trading ahead of settlement.
 There is also a [wallet exit](#wallet-exits) mechanism to prevent withdrawal censorship by IDEX.
 [Only USDC may be withdrawn.](#quote-asset-and-quote-token)

-- Users may withdraw USDC collateral up to the [margin requirements](#margin) of the wallet without first liquidating positions.
+- Users may withdraw USDC collateral up to the [initial margin requirements](#margin) of the wallet without first liquidating positions.
 - Ikon supports seamless cross-chain withdrawals via [bridge adapter contracts](#cross-chain-bridge-protocol-support).
 - IDEX collects fees on withdrawals in order to cover the gas costs of the `withdraw` function call.
 Because only an IDEX-controlled dispatcher wallet can make the `withdraw` call, IDEX is the immediate gas payer for user withdrawals.
 IDEX passes along the estimated gas costs to users by collecting a fee out of the withdrawn amount.
 - Like all actions that change wallet balances, withdrawals apply outstanding funding payments to the withdrawing wallet.